fatihtatoglu/enginaer/README.md

 ## Motivation

 While developing, my motivation has been to easily publish a new post or a new page, like sending a new commit message to a git repository.
-In addition, I wanted to develop my Turbo C blog theme.

-I like writing blogs, but I cannot take any time.
+I like writing blogs, but I cannot have enough time.
 I know writing markdown is so easy and also the markdown document has a human-readable structure.
 Moreover, markdown documents also support many components that using in HTML documents is not easy such as tables, images, and lists.

 ![Publish Test Project](https://github.com/fatihtatoglu/enginaer/actions/workflows/test.yml/badge.svg
 ) [![HitCount](https://hits.dwyl.com/fatihtatoglu/enginaer.svg?style=flat-square&show=unique)](http://hits.dwyl.com/fatihtatoglu/enginaer) ![GitHub top language](https://img.shields.io/github/languages/top/fatihtatoglu/enginaer) ![GitHub](https://img.shields.io/github/license/fatihtatoglu/enginaer) ![npm](https://img.shields.io/npm/v/enginaer)